How Does a Blood Building Diet Help Cats in Kidney Failure?

 When cooked this way, the vegetable pulp mixes with cooked meat juices to create a nutritious broth.

-Often, cats will lap up the broth more readily than eat small vegetable chunks.
+Often, cats in kidney failure will lap up the broth more readily than eat small vegetable chunks.

 As you can see, cooking for your cat isn’t really difficult, and can be a rewarding experience for both you and your cat!